antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 We'd love to hear from you
 --------------------------
-You have a .NET game devevelopment related project, plugin, library, or game you want to blog on the .NET blog?
+You have a .NET game devevelopment related project, plugin, library, or game you want to blog about on the .NET blog?

 * Send an email to abdullah.hamed at Microsoft,
 * Leave us a pointer in the comments section below.